 Referral to a nephrologist should occur prior to stage IV (GFR of 15-30 mL/min/1.73 m2) in progressive CKD, and otherwise as early as possible in order to plan for long-term therapy.
 Kidney transplantation is the treatment of choice for appropriate candidates, and it requires considerable preparation and planning.
 Avoiding dialysis prior to transplant may reduce morbidity and mortality.
 In patients who require dialysis prior to transplant, or those ineligible for transplant, there are 2 options for maintenance dialysis.

 Hemodialysis typically involves the surgical creation of an arteriovenous fistula (a connection between an artery and vein), usually in the forearm.
 It can take several weeks to mature, but it is the preferred method of hemodialysis since it consists entirely of the patient’s own (native) tissue.
 Sometimes, a dialysis graft may be placed instead.
 This is similar to the fistula but involves placement of a prosthetic tube between the artery and vein.
 A dialysis graft may be used immediately, but it typically does not last as long as a native fistula and has a higher rate of complications.
 If access is needed emergently, a temporary dialysis catheter may be placed, typically in the subclavian vein.
-Hemodialysis is usually done at a dialysis center, 3 times weekly for most patients.
+Hemodialysis is usually done at a dialysis center, 3 times weekly or at home, which allows for longer and more frequent hemodialysis sessions.

 Peritoneal dialysis involves inserting the dialysate into the patient’s abdomen and allowing dialysis to occur continuously or intermittently without requiring the patient to travel regularly to a dialysis center.
 It may be done at night, while the patient is sleeping.

 Both methods have advantages and disadvantages, and outcomes are similar.
 Initiation of peritoneal dialysis, compared with hemodialysis, tends to be associated with somewhat better survival outcomes, but patients are often younger and have fewer comorbidities.
-If patients have a worse prognosis at the onset of renal failure, they tend to do better with hemodialysis.
+Patients who have a worse prognosis at the onset of renal failure tend to do better with hemodialysis.
+Pretransplant peritoneal dialysis is associated with better posttransplant survival than pretransplant hemodialysis.

 Elderly patients with ESRD, often with other comorbidities, may fare better with conservative management compared with initiation of dialysis.
 Median life expectancy in these patients can range from 6-23 months in the absence of renal replacement therapy.